y-kawagu/dcase2020_task2_baseline/README.md

 DCASE2020 Challenge Task 2 baseline system (Ver.1.0.0)

 ## Description
-The baseline system consists of two python scripts:
+The baseline system consists of two main scripts:
 - `00_train.py`
-  - This script trains the model for each machine type by using the `train_data`.
+  - This script trains the models for each machine type by using the directory `train`.
 - `01_test.py`
-  - This script calculates the anomaly score for each .wav file
+  - This script makes the csv files for each machine ID including the anomaly scores for each wav file in the directory `test`.
-  - If the mode is `development`, it also calculates the AUC and pAUC for each machine ID.
+  - If the mode is "development", it also makes the csv files including the AUCs and pAUCs for each machine ID.

 ## Usage

 ### 1. Clone repository
 Clone this repository from Github.

-### 2. Unzip development dataset
+### 2. Download development dataset (and evaluation dataset)
+We will launch the datasets in three stages.
+So, please download the datasets in each stage:
+- Development dataset
-Download dev_data_<machine_type>.zip files from ZENODO (https://zenodo.org/record/xxxxxx).
+  - Download `dev_data_<machine_type>.zip` from https://zenodo.org/record/xxxxxx.
+- Evaluation dataset for training
+  - After launch, download `eval_data_train_<machine_type>.zip` from https://zenodo.org/record/yyyyyy.
+- Evaluation dataset for test
+  - After launch, download `eval_data_test_<machine_type>.zip` from https://zenodo.org/record/zzzzzz.

+### 3. Unzip dataset
 Unzip the downloaded files and make the directory structure as follows:
 - ./dcase2020_baseline
     - /dev_data
         - /ToyCar